Afrotype/danfo/myfontchecks.md

 >Glyphsapp users can change the usWeightClass value of an instance by adding a 'weightClass' customParameter.
 >
 * 💔 **ERROR** The condition <FontBakeryCondition:expected_font_names> had an error: AttributeError: 'NoneType' object has no attribute 'AxisValue'
-</div></details><details><summary>💔 <b>ERROR:</b> Version number has increased since previous release on Google Fonts? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/version_bump">com.google.fonts/check/version_bump</a>)</summary><div>

-* 💔 **ERROR** The condition <FontBakeryCondition:github_gfonts_ttFont> had an error: BadCertificateSetupException: You probably installed official Mac python from python.org but forgot to also install the certificates.
-There is a note in the installer Readme about that.
-Check the Python folder in the Applications directory, you should find a shell script to install the certificates.
 </div></details><details><summary>💔 <b>ERROR:</b> Check font names are correct (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/font_names">com.google.fonts/check/font_names</a>)</summary><div>

 >